VincentRicardo/hectarus_simulation/README.md

 ![](/asset/teleopkey.png)

 ### Torque Monitoring
-Real-time monitoring of each joint torque values during operation.
+Real-time monitoring of each joint torque using torque sensor in gazebo plugin to measures joint torque values during operation.
 - Simulates the physical load experienced by each actuator as the robot moves.
 - This torque monitoring can be used to analyze:
   1. Physical hardware torque needed to implement the robot into a hardware